Bridgewater throws for 2 TDs, surging Saints top Bears 36-25

 About all the fans had to cheer for was a 102-yard kickoff return by Cordarrelle Patterson in the first quarter that matched the second-longest in franchise history.

 But after losing at Oakland in London two weeks ago, it was another rough outing for the Bears.
-They were outgained 424 yards to 252 in their fifth straight loss to the Saints, and fell to 1-2 at Soldier Field this season.
+They gave up a season-high 424 yards while being held to 252 and managed just four first downs through the first three quarters.
+It added up to their fifth straight loss to the Saints, and a 1-2 record at Soldier Field this season.

 New Orleans then wasted a big opportunity after Chicago's David Montgomery lost a fumble on the next drive.
 The Saints took over at the Bears 29, only to have Wil Lutz come up short on a 52-yard field goal — his second miss of the day after he made 13 of 14 in the first six games.